Geometrie/LZRobe/readme.txt

-Welcome to try LZRobe!
+"Welcome to try LZRobe!
 This is a software that provides a graphical user interface of the computer go software Leela Zero.

 If you're interested in more information about Leela Zero, please browse the following website: